Posted by Carrie

 Ober Gatlinburg MayFest

 Ober Gatlinburg MayFest in early May celebrates Bavarian heritage in full swing, showcasing vibrant German culture with music, traditional dances, and festive foods.
 The event includes Maypole dances, crafts, and plenty of family-friendly activities, all set in the beautiful alpine setting of Ober Gatlinburg Ski Resort.
+Last May, I stumbled upon the bratwurst booth and ended up staying for the entire Maypole dance.
+It was a beautiful experience, to say the least.

 Wondering where to stay in Gatlinburg and Pigeon Forge?